-3.2.1.
-Laser frequency noise.
-The 40m interferometer is equipped with a common mode servo, which alters the frequency of the primary laser light in order to match the length of the common mode arm length (CARM).
+- 3.2.1.
+Laser Frequency Noise The 40m interferometer is equipped with a Common Mode Servo, which alters the frequency of the primary laser light in order to match the length of the common mode arm length (CARM).
 The coupling of laser frequency noise to the gravitational wave signal is minimized by the designed symmetries of the interferometer; however, imbalances in the two arms of the interferometer can allow laser noise to leak through from the input port to the output port.
-The noise coupling was measured in this case by injecting a signal at the error point of the common mode servo, inducing a frequency mismatch between the laser light and the CARM degree of freedom; the signal was then coherently demodulated in the gravitational wave channel to determine the transfer function.
-The measured results (figure 3(a)) agree with the model above ≈ 1 kHz, but there remains a significant unexplained discrepancy at lower frequencies.
-The asymptotic behavior appears well modeled, however, and implies that dc readout will provide a real advantage within the gravitational wave detection band when employed in large-scale detectors (which have much larger time constants than the 40m interferometer, and should thus asymptote at much lower frequencies).

-3.2.2.
-Laser intensity noise.
-The PSL includes an intensity stabilization servo which stabilizes intensity fluctuations of the laser light prior to its injection into the interferometer.
+The noise coupling was measured in this case by injecting a signal at the error point of the Common Mode Servo, inducing a frequency mismatch between the laser light and the CARM degree of freedom; the signal was then coherently demodulated in the gravitational wave channel to determine the transfer function.
+The measured results (figure 3(a)) agree with the model above $\approx 1 \text{kHz}$, but there remains a significant unexplained discrepancy at lower frequencies.
+The asymptotic behaviour appears well modeled, however, and implies that DC Readout will provide a real advantage within the gravitational wave detection band when employed in large-scale detectors (which have much larger time constants than the 40m interferometer, and should thus asymptote at much lower frequencies). - 3.2.2.
+Laser Intensity Noise The PSL includes an Intensity Stabilization Servo which stabilizes intensity fluctuations of the laser light prior to its injection into the interferometer.
+By injecting a signal into the error point of this servo, we can introduce controlled levels of intensity fluctuations and measure the transfer function from laser intensity noise to the gravitational wave readout channel.
+These measurements (figure 3(b)) agree well with the modeled results; as predicted for the 40m interferometer, the coupling of intensity noise is much larger in the DC Readout scheme.
+For kilometer-scale interferometers, this coupling will be greatly reduced by the increased storage time of the light, while the coupling for the RF Readout scheme will be largely unchanged. - 3.2.3.
+Oscillator Phase Noise A IFR2023A signal generator is used as the source signal for the RF modulation sidebands on the laser light, and the same oscillator signal is then used in demodulating the signal.
+As the RF modulation sidebands are not filtered by the interferometer, any phase noise on the oscillator should appear in both the RF photocurrent which is the product of optical heterodyning and the electronic local oscillator with which the RF photocurrent is further heterodyned to baseband.
+In this final stage of mixing, oscillator phase noise should cancel and disappear from the signal; in practice, for reasons which are not wholly understood, it does not.
+For LIGO this was a limiting noise source above 1kHz during 2004.
+It is not known whether the solution currently in use (lower noise oscillators) will be feasible for Advanced LIGO.
+In the DC Readout scheme, the RF sidebands are not used for gravitational wave signal extraction, and thus have a much reduced opportunity to pollute the signal; potential coupling routes include (1) noise impressed onto auxilliary degrees of freedom (e.g., CARM or the Michelson degree of freedom) which can then couple to the DARM signal and (2) direct sideband leakage through the OMC (which should nominally reject them).
+Refer to figure 4(a) for the results of measurements showing a significant improvement for DC Readout.

 Figure 3.
-Laser noise coupling for the 40m Fabry-Perot Michelson interferometer with power recycling.
+Laser frequency and intensity noise coupling for the 40m Fabry-Perot Michelson interferometer with power recycling.
 The dots indicate experimental data while the dashed lines indicate the results of numerical simulation.